PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 For installing these tools, refer to their respective documentation or package managers suitable for your system.

 ## Repository Structure
-- Scripts/: contains all bash and python scripts
-- MM3_Scigres_cages/: contains all MM3 optimized cage structures (*cage.mol*)
-- GFN2_ORCA_cages/: contains all GFN2-xTB optimized cage structures (*cage.xyz*), including the files (*cage.in* and *cage_input.xyz*) used as input for the *ORCA* calculations
-- GFN2_xtb_cages/: contains all the GFN2-xTB optimized cage structures (*cage_xtbopt.xyz*), their calculated vibrational spectra (*cage_vibspectrum*) and the input used for the *xtb* calculation (*cage_ORCA.xyz*).
-- DFT_SPE_ORCA_cages/: contains the input (*cage.in*) and output (*cage_output*) files for the r<sup>2</sup>SCAN-3c SPE calculations on the cages using *ORCA*.
-- GFN2_lowest_clusters/: lowest energy conformers of metal-clusters found at GFN2-xTB level
-- DFT_lowest_clusters/: lowest energy conformers of metal-clusters found at r<sup>2</sup>SCAN-3c//GFN2-xTB level

-Here, "*cage*" refers to the type of cage: trencage, trenLi, trenNa, trenK, trenCa, trenMg, trenH, trenHLi, trenHNa, trenHK, trenHCa and trenHMg.
+- 1-Coordination/:
+- 2-Npositions/:
+- 3-PhenylOrientations/:

 ## 1. Investigation of the Li-coordination environments
 1) MM3 modelling was performeed in Scigress on four different potential geometries of the sandwich complex Li<sub>4</sub>L<sub>2</sub>.
 Each started out from a different coordination geometry.

-2) GFN2-xTB optimization was performed on the MM3-optimized from step 1 using the *OPTIM* interface to the XTB program.
+2) Geometry optimizations at the GFN2-xTB level performed on the MM3-optimized from step 1 using the *OPTIM* interface to the *XTB* program.
 For each calculation, a charge of 5 was applied.
 The odata file shown below contains all the input parameters:

    odata:
    ```